Tesla-Xiao/GFABS/README.md

 # Replicate simulation results in Zhang et al.(2021)

-All the simulation results can be reproduced by using the code at [simulation](https://github.com/XiaoZhangryy/GFabs/blob/master/simulations).
+All the simulation results can be reproduced by using the codes at [simulation](https://github.com/XiaoZhangryy/GFabs/blob/master/simulations).

 # References